Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 You have control over the main tournament bracket that your players’ brackets are compared against, allowing you to set specific points for correct picks in each round, including underdog wins.

-There’s also the option to configure your tie-breaker, which is particularly handy for low-scoring bracket tournaments like the NHL playoffs.
+You can also configure your tie-breaker, which is particularly handy for low-scoring bracket tournaments like the NHL playoffs.
 Moreover, you can personalize the tournament bracket page with a custom headline, text, and images for participants.

 The bracket maker offers display options, such as showing or hiding seeds, entering scores, and choosing between a simple or modern design with custom colors.
 You can fill out the bracket online or create a printable blank template.